Occupational Therapy OT

 1. Earn a Bachelor’s Degree

 The first step to become an occupational therapist is to earn a bachelor’s degree in a relevant area, such as biology, health science or psychology.
-If you wish to become an occupational therapy assistant (OTA) rather than an OT, you need an associate’s degree in OT.
-For OTAs seeking an MOT degree, USAHS offers an OTA to MOT bridge program.
+If you wish to become an occupational therapy assistant (OTA) rather than an OT, you need an associate’s degree in occupational therapy assistant (OTA) from an ACOTE-accredited program.
+For OTAs seeking a Master of Occupational Therapy (MOT) degree, USAHS offers an OTA to MOT bridge program.

 2. Complete Prerequisites

 One of the most important steps to becoming an occupational therapist is completing the prerequisites for your graduate degree.
-To apply for a USAHS program, complete a prerequisite check to find the specific courses needed before applying to our graduate programs.12 You can also find prerequisite details on our MOT and OTD admission pages.
+To apply for a USAHS program, complete a prerequisite check to find the specific courses needed before applying to our graduate programs.12 You can also find prerequisite details on our Master of Occupational Therapy (MOT) and Doctor of Occupational Therapy (OTD) admission pages.

 The prerequisites for our MOT and OTD programs include the following: